Vendiel/daresay-a11y/posts/decorative-images-empty-alt.md

 ---
 id: decorative-images-empty-alt
-title: Make sure that decorative images have empty alt attribute value
+title: Decorative images shall have an empty alt text
 tags:
   - Images
+  - Icons
+  - Gifs
 reqs:
   - 1.1.1 A
 roles:
   - Tech
+prio: 54
 ---

 ## Description

-Decorative images do not communicate information that is reqsuired to understand the website's content.
-Images can be deemed decorative if the information is already described in adjacent text or the images is added to make the site more visually attractive.
-Also valid for decorative images that are part of a text link.
+Decorative images are images that doesn't communicate meaningful information which is required to understand the website's content, like an image that is added to make the site more visually attractive.
+Images can also be deemed decorative if the information is already described in adjacent text.

-Must include an empty alt attribute (alt=""), otherwise a screen reader may announce the image's file namn and path instead.
+Set the alt attribute to empty (alt="") for decorative images, otherwise screen readers may announce the image's file namn and path as a fallback.

+## Additional information

+This also applies to decorative images that are part of a text link.

-Note: Decorative images implemented as CSS backgrounds will not be visible to screen readers.
+Decorative images implemented as CSS backgrounds will not be visible to screen readers.